wkaisertexas/wkaisertexas.github.io/src/content/blog/five-tips-to-improve-your-jupyter-notebook-game.md

 ![Graph I made earlier](./graph.png)
 ```

 That is the beginning of what markdown can do.
-For more, check out [Take 15 minutes to become a Markdown great](../great-markdown).
+For more, check out [the full guide I wrote on everything markdown can do](../great-markdown).
 Though you may not need to be the best documentarian, adding context to your code is a great way to share your work with others and your future self.

 </details>